xnhunter/OneSound/README.md

-#OneSound
+OneSound
 ==========

-This project provides a modern library for audio playback with 3 common formats.
+Modern library for audio playback with 3 common formats.

 Overview
 --------